We have good news about July winner Sandy Hook Promise, right after this quick update...

 A few words on Charitocracy

 Firstly, for newcomers: here's how it works.
 Donors pool their monthly contributions, as little as $1.
 The cause with the most votes each month wins the pot.
 No matter how much or how little you contribute, each donor at Charitocracy gets one vote.
 This is where charity meets democracy.
-So please share this post and ask your friends to join us and vote!
+So please share this post (see social sharing icons at top of post) and ask your friends to join us and vote!
 That's how we spread the word and, as a result, grow the monthly pot.
 The bigger the pot, the bigger our positive impact on the world!